 Just getting to the site near the headwaters of Ninemile Creek is a challenge.
 From the town of Wallace you head north, following old logging roads past soaring piles of tailings from long-defunct mining operations, you climb steep pitches with switchbacks that encourage you not to look down or contemplate the consequences of a wrong turn.
 Eventually, you reach a construction site larger than many of the small towns in the Silver Valley.

-The Ninemile Waste Consolidation Area is a 20-acre patch of land high in the mountains that has been blasted and contoured to handle the contaminated waste rock from several mines lower in the drainage.
+The Ninemile Waste Consolidation Area is a 20-acre patch of land high in the mountains that have been blasted and contoured to handle the contaminated waste rock from several mines lower in the drainage.

-North Wind Construction built the site and now manages it.
+North Wind Construction Services built the site and now manages it.
 Ear-splitting diesel engines operate at a furious pace.
 Massive dump trucks large enough to haul a small house bring tailings, to the tune of 200 loads a day, from the mine sites, while bulldozers spread it out.
 This heavy equipment choreography started this year and will continue for another eight years until the site is considered full and capped to reduce runoff concerns.
 It will become, literally, a mountain of mine waste, returning the tailings to where they came from, deep underground.

-The Coeur d’Alene Trust expects to spend about $20 million a year on clean up efforts.
+The Coeur d’Alene Trust expects to spend about $20 million a year on clean-up efforts.
 Managed like an endowment, the Trust is hopeful the settlement funds can extend 20 years or longer, with the knowledge that clean-up needs far exceed even the large amount of the settlement.

 “The goal is to earn more money than we spend, which is currently what we’re doing because we’re in an up market,” said Dan Meyer of the Coeur d’Alene Trust, who spent the previous 30 years working for the mines.
 “The Trust currently has $100 million more than what we started with.”